Leaside Baseball Association Constitution and By-Laws

 8.2 Bank.
 The banking business of the Association will be conducted at such financial institution as the Board may determine.

 8.3 Auditors.
-At each Annual Meeting the Members will appoint an Auditor to conduct, at a minimum, a notice-to-reader engagement of the books, accounts and records of the Association in accordance with the Act.
-In the case where the Association’s revenue for the fiscal period is in excess of $600,000, the Auditor shall conduct a review engagement of the books, accounts and records of the Association in accordance with the Act.
-The Auditor will hold office until the next Annual Meeting.
-The auditor will not be an employee, Officer, or Director of the Association and must be permitted to conduct their engagement of the Association under the Public Accounting Act, 2004, as amended.
+At each Annual Meeting the Members may appoint an auditor to audit or conduct a review engagement of the books, accounts and records of the Association in accordance with the Act.
+The auditor will hold office until the next Annual Meeting.
+The auditor will not be an employee, Officer, or Director of the Association and must be permitted to conduct an audit or review engagement of the Association under the Public Accounting Act, 2004, as amended.
+When the Association’s revenue for the previous fiscal year was less than the amount prescribed in the Act, the Members may decline, by Extraordinary Resolution (80% of votes cast), to appoint an auditor.
+Alternatively, when the Association’s revenue for the previous fiscal year was greater than the amount prescribed in the Act, the Members may, by Extraordinary Resolution, chose to conduct a review engagement in lieu of an audit.

 8.4 Annual Financial Statements.
 The Directors will approve financial statements (evidenced by signature of one or more Directors) of the Association of the last fiscal year of the Association but not more than six (6) months before the Annual Meeting and present the approved financial statements before the Members at every Annual Meeting (the “Annual Financial Statements”).
 A copy of the most recently prepared Annual Financial Statements will be provided to any Member requesting a copy within twenty-one (21) days of request.
 The Annual Financial Statements will include: